greghopkins/traffic-signal/README.md

 After installing and configuring Vagrant, the following will get you up and running:
 `vagrant up`

+The Vagrant shell provisioning does not currently setup any applications. (running `npm install` etc.) You will have to perform those steps manually.

+## Running the Tests

+To run the tests, execute either `npm test` or `mocha` in the Vagrant shell (accessed with `vagrant ssh`).

+## Known Issues

-During provisioning, you might see some weird errors from `node-gyp` regarding filesystem permissions - please ignore.
+- During provisioning, you might see some weird errors from `node-gyp` regarding filesystem permissions - please ignore.

 ```
 ==> default: gyp